 Before filing for Chapter 13 bankruptcy, you should understand the basic steps of the Chapter 13 process.

 Step One: Do You Qualify for Chapter 13 Bankruptcy?

-You must have a steady income to qualify for Chapter 13.
-That income must be sufficient to repay some of your debts while you continue paying your current living expenses and any debts paid outside of the bankruptcy plan.
+First, you must have a steady income to qualify for Chapter 13.
+That income must be sufficient to repay some of your debts, as well as your living expenses and debts outside your bankruptcy plan.

 To determine if you qualify for Chapter 13, you need to complete the Means Test, a bankruptcy form that calculates your disposable monthly income.
 Your disposable monthly income is the amount of money after living expenses you can use to repay debts.
 The results of the Means Test are a factor in the calculation of your Chapter 13 plan payment.

-If your average income is below the median income for your state or your disposable income is negative or very low, you may want to consider talking to a reputable bankruptcy attorney about filing bankruptcy under Chapter 7.
-You may also consider reading the Chapter 7 Bankruptcy process.
+If your average income is below the median income for your state, or your disposable income is negative or very low, consider talking to a reputable bankruptcy attorney about filing for bankruptcy under Chapter 7.
+For more information, read about the Chapter 7 Bankruptcy process.

 Step Two: Complete Your Credit Counseling Course

 Each person who files Chapter 13 must complete two bankruptcy courses.
 The Credit Counseling Course must be completed before you file your bankruptcy case.
 You can find a list of approved providers on the United States Trustee’s website.
-The courses are offered online, take about 90 minutes to complete, and cost between $15 to $50, depending on the provider you choose.
+The online courses take about 90 minutes to complete, and cost between $15 to $50, depending on the provider you choose.